barryclark/jekyll-now/_posts/2016-10-24-Craft-Research+Argument.md

    I had an argument on how the Warriors were a more balanced team but I didn't realize that the stat I found was for the 2014-2015 Warriors.
 I probably could have a better argument if I say they are the best regular season team of all time.
-Also it turns out research and arugments are hard.
+Also it turns out research and arguments are hard.

 References: